Salt & Wind Travel

 If you’re planning on doing any land-based adventures, at the minimum, you’ll need (in addition to sunglasses and the water or windproof shell mentioned above):

-- Hiking Shoes or Sandals With Traction: Opt for a waterproof boot if you’re clocking in serious time in the wilderness.
+• Hiking Shoes or Sandals With Traction: Opt for a waterproof boot if you’re spending serious time in the wilderness.
 Otherwise, a sandal with traction (like a classic Teva) is a good option.

-- Baseball Cap or A Sun Hat: Most locals wear trucker-style baseball caps for everything from stand-up paddleboarding to hiking.
-Be sure to pack that or a sun hat like this collapsible one from North Face.
+• Baseball Cap or A Sun Hat: Most locals wear trucker-style baseball caps for everything from stand-up paddleboarding to hiking.
+Be sure to pack that or a sun hat like this collapsible one from The North Face.

-- Shorts or Hiking Pants: To handle hiking, a quick dip in a waterfall, or rain, pack quick-drying nylon shorts or pants.
+• Shorts or Hiking Pants: Pack quick-drying nylon shorts or pants for hiking, a quick dip in a waterfall, or rain.

-- Bandana or Neck Gaiter: We always have a bandana or neck gaiter on hand to keep our neck out of the sun and in case we come across any dusty paths.
+• Bandana or Neck Gaiter: We always have a bandana or neck gaiter on hand to protect our necks from the sun and in case we encounter dusty paths.

-- Reusable Water Bottle: Travel with a collapsible water bottle like this so you can store it away when not in use.
+• Reusable Water Bottle: Travel with a collapsible water bottle like this, which you can store away when not in use.

-If you’re planning to see the sunrise at Hāleakala, read our checklist and tips on how to prepare.
+If you plan to see the sunrise at Hāleakala, read our checklist and tips on preparing.
 And, if you’re doing a more rigorous excursion like camping the Nāpali Coast, doing an overnight at Hawai’i Volcanoes National Park, or kayaking to Moloka’i, check out this Camping Essentials checklist to make sure you have everything from mosquito repellent to backpacks.

 What Not To Pack For Hawai’i